stackblitz/webcontainer-docs/docs/api.md

 #### `encoding?: BufferEncoding | null`

 Specifies the character encoding to be used for the filename passed to the listener.
 Default: `'utf8'`.

-#### `recursive?: boolean`

-Indicates whether all subdirectories should be watched, or only the current directory.
-This applies when a directory is specified, and only on supported platforms.
-Default: `false`.

 <h4 id="watch-listener">
   <a id="watch-listener"><code>Listener</code></a>